Actors

 Henry David Thoreau

-Our play happens in September, 1847, Henry is about about 30 years old.
-He was about 5’ 7”, firmly built, of light complexion and hair, with strong eyes, His accent is New England, Boston colonial perhaps.
+Our play happens in September, 1847, Henry is about about 30 years old and is preparing to leave his cabin on Walden pond.
+He was about 5’ 7”, firmly built, of light complexion and hair, with strong eyes.
+His accent is New England.
 He can play the flute.
 His clothes were solid and plain.
 He is best known with a beard although he was most likely clean shaven while at the cabin.

 His friend Ralph Waldo Emerson later wrote of Thoreau’s appearance:

-“He wore straw hat, stout shoes, strong gray trousers to brave shrub-oaks and smilax, and to climb a tree … his strong legs were no insignificant part of his armor.
+“He wore straw hat, stout shoes, gray trousers to brave shrub-oaks , and his strong legs were no insignificant part of his armor.
 His senses were acute, his frame well-knit and hardy, his hands strong and skillful in the use of tools.
 There was a wonderful fitness of body and mind.”

 For our play, Henry is an isolated, lonely, overly focused, overtly sincere man, almost with a deer-in-the-headlights expression.
 He is serious with no humor but who does funny, odd things.
 He deeply believes in his writing, his views, and that no one understands him.